tenzir/tenzir/web/docs/understand-vast/query-language/operators/summarize.md

 group.
 Fields that neither occur in an aggregation function nor in the `group-by` list are dropped from the output.

-The foollowing aggregation functions are available:
+The following aggregation functions are available:
 - `sum`: Computes the sum of all grouped values.
 - `min`: Computes the minimum of all grouped values.
 - `max`: Computes the maxiumum of all grouped values.